playframework/play-samples/README.md

 @Singleton
 class HomeController @Inject()(creditCardEncryptionService: CreditCardEncryptionService) extends Controller {

-  // Save the createNonce and the ciphertext to a database column.
+  // Save the nonce and the ciphertext to a database column.
 Nonces are not confidential,
   // so if you need to you, you can pass them in a query parameter for decryption.
   // Note that nonces should never be reused (nonce stands for N="once") val cipherPair: (Nonce, Array[Byte]) = {